uncovery/unc_gallery/README.md

 The galleries are then displayed by inserting a short code into any wordpress element such as posts or pages in the basic format `[unc_gallery date="2006-03-30"]`.

+The main target of this plugin is to reduce duplication of work.
+You can now manage all the information about your photos in lightroom or similar software and Uncovery Gallery will take all this information and display it on your images.
+You can auto-tag your posts with keywords, auto-categorize with the location info, show all EXIF/IPCT/XMP information on each image etc.

-One key advantage of this system is that you can remove individual photos and they will disappear without errors from the whole page (unless they have been featured somewhere) and you can also re-upload photos and overwrite old ones in case you changed them without going through delete & replace processes.
+One key advantage of this system is that you can remove individual photos and they will disappear without errors from the whole page and you can also re-upload photos and overwrite old ones in case you changed them without going through delete & replace processes.

 ## Example gallery